 |

-In Figure 4, the green bars show that up until 1980, the world was discovering more new oil deposits than it was using in production, and thereafter (the red bars) the world began eating into its reserves to meet demand.
+In Figure 3, the green bars show that up until 1980, the world was discovering more new oil deposits than it was using in production, and thereafter (the red bars) the world began eating into its reserves to meet demand.
 The black line with the yellow dots plots the number of wildcat wells being sunk in search of new oil.
-It shows that industry responded to the declining discoveries in the 1970s and early 1980s by increasing their drilling efforts—until they figured out that the additional drilling was not producing results.
+It shows that industry responded to the declining discoveries in the 1970s and early 1980s by sharply increasing their drilling efforts—until they figured out that the additional drilling was not producing results.

 |